 He confessed to posing as an undercover police officer and picking Zhang up before bringing her back to his apartment.
-He seemingly boasted about choking, sexually assaulting, and beating Zhang to death with a baseball bat.
-He then confessed that he decapitated Zhang’s body and disposed of the parts separately to reduce the chances of discovery.
+He then boasted about choking, sexually assaulting, and beating her to death with a baseball bat.
+He even confessed to having decapitated her body before disposing of these parts separately to reduce the chances of discovery.
 Reports also claim that Brendt claimed to be a serial killer, but that claim has never been substantiated and is believed to be false.
-With a confession on hand, the FBI arrested Brendt Christensen and charged him with the murder of Yingying Zhang.
+With a confession on hand, the FBI arrested Brendt and charged him with the murder of Yingying Zhang.

 Where Is Brendt Christensen Now?

 The Chinese government closely followed Brendt Christensen’s trial, and the prosecution was determined to seek the death penalty.
 During the trial, several people, including Terra Bullis, testified against Brendt.
-People from the FBI also testified that Zhang’s DNA and her blood were found inside Brendt’s apartment, which unmistakeably linked him to the crime.
-However, Mike refused to divulge any information about the location of Zhang’s remains.
+People from the FBI also said under oath that Zhang’s DNA and her blood were found inside Brendt’s apartment, which unmistakeably linked him to the crime.
+However, Brendt had refused to divulge any information about the location of Zhang’s remains.

 With the defense already admitting that Brendt killed Zhang, the jury did not take long to find him guilty of the crime.
-However, the jury was divided over the decision for the death penalty, as a result of which Brendt was awarded life in prison without the possibility of parole in 2018.
-Furthermore, he was convicted on two additional counts of lying to the FBI, which netted him two 5-year sentences, which would run consecutively with the life sentence.
-Brendt was also ordered to pay a hefty fine of $250,000 for each conviction.
-At present, Brendt Christensen is a federal prisoner serving his life sentence at the United States Penitentiary, Coleman II, in Florida.
+However, the jury was divided over the decision for the death penalty, as a result of which Brendt was sentenced to only life in prison without the possibility of parole in 2018.
+Furthermore, he was convicted on two additional counts of lying to the FBI, which netted him two 5-year sentences, to run consecutively with the life term.
+He was also ordered to pay a hefty fine of $250,000 for each conviction.
+Therefore, today, at the age of34, Brendt Christensen is a federal prisoner serving his life sentence at the United States Penitentiary, Coleman II, in Florida.

-After his conviction and trial, the fate of Yingying Zhang’s body came to light.
-It was revealed that Brendt had dismembered her body and put it into separate garbage bags, which he kept outside his apartment only to be picked up by garbage trucks.
-With trucks taking their loads to landfills across the city, authorities figured that her remains might have been spread around several landfills by the time Brendt was convicted.
-Yingying Zhang’s remains were never found.
+It was only after Brendt’s trial and conviction that the fate of Yingying Zhang’s body came to light.
+It was revealed he’d dismembered her body and put it into separate garbage bags, which he kept outside his apartment to be picked up by local garbage trucks.
+With these taking their loads to landfills across the city, authorities figured that her remains might have been spread around several landfills by the time Brendt was convicted.
+So, unfortunately, Yingying Zhang’s remains have never been found.